 “Behold, the LORD hath PROCLAIMED unto the end of the world, Say ye to the daughter of Zion, Behold, thy salvation cometh; behold, his reward is with him, and his work before him.
 And they shall call them, The holy people, The redeemed of the LORD: and thou shalt be called, Sought out, A city not forsaken.
 WHO is this that cometh from Edom, with dyed garments from Bozrah? this that is glorious in His apparel, travelling in the greatness of His strength?
 I that speak in righteousness, mighty to save.
 Wherefore art Thou red in Thine apparel, and Thy garments like him that treadeth in the winefat?
 I have trodden the winepress alone; and of the people there was none with me: for I will tread them in mine anger, and trample them in my fury; and their blood shall be sprinkled upon my garments, and I will stain all my raiment.
 For the day of vengeance is in mine heart, and the year of my redeemed is come.
 And I looked, and there was none to help; and I wondered that there was none to uphold: therefore mine own arm brought salvation unto me; and my fury, it upheld me.
 And I will tread down the people in mine anger, and make them drunk in my fury, and I will bring down their strength to the earth.” – Isa.
 62:11-63:6

-Well, had not Jehovah taken to forbid it, the Jews would have ascribed the events of the Last Days to their dumb idols (Isa.
+Well, had not Jehovah taken precautionary measures to forbid it, the Jews would have ascribed the events of the Last Days to their dumb idols (Isa.
 48:5-7)!
 Thus, Jehovah foretold why He would raise up Christ (Isa.
 41:25, 51:16, 53:1-12), also revealing what He says to Christ (Isa.
 49:3-6, 8), only that when the Restorational Consummator does arise and speak to the Jews, they would hearken (Isa.
 49:8-13)!
 Ah!
 What fearful shouts shall blast upon the heads of Babylonians worldwide, even as Nebuchadnezzar of old (“there fell a voice from heaven, saying…” – Dan.
-4:28-33), as men boast themselves against the report of !
+4:28-33), as men boast themselves against the report of the Winepress!
 Thus, shall angelic rebukes proceed from the Horse-Riding Armies in the clouds as appeals of peace foregoing the merciless slaughter (Ps.
 149:6-9, Mk.
 12:25)!
-These public appeals are moments of divine appeasement – a quiet before the storm – a time where divine wrath abates and divine reasoning (Isa.
+These public appeals are moments of divine appeasement – a quiet before the storm – a time where divine wrath abates and divine reasoning pleads (Isa.
 27:4-5); but, if the bloodied God-Man (Isa.
-63:1-6) is refused when He comes in the way of peace, they (even all of them!) will know the anger with which He tread (Rev. 14:14-20; Isa.
+63:1-6) is refused when He comes in the way of peace, they (even all of them!) will know the anger with which He tread the Winepress of the Fierceness of the Wrath of God in Jerusalem (Rev. 14:14-20; Isa.
 27:7).

 “Oh that Thou wouldest rend the heavens, that Thou wouldest come down, that the mountains might flow down at Thy presence, As when the melting fire burneth, the fire causeth the waters to boil, to make thy name known to thine adversaries, that the nations may tremble at thy presence!
 When thou didst terrible things which we looked not for, thou camest down, the mountains flowed down at Thy presence.” – Isa.
 64:1-3